open-component-model/MPAS/README.md

 ## About this project

-MPAS (Multi Platform Automation System) enables the release of complex software systems in a fully automated way.
+MPAS (Multi Product Pipeline Automation System) enables the release of complex software systems in a fully automated way.
 It is based on the [Open component model](https://github.com/open-component-model/ocm) and uses [Kubernetes](https://kubernetes.io/) as a runtime environment.